soxueren/atsd/api/meta/entity-group/create-or-replace.md

 Create an entity group with specified fields and tags or replace the fields and tags of an existing entity group.

+The following rules apply if the specified group exists:

-In case of an existing entity group, all the current tags will be replaced with tags specified in the request.
+* The groups current tags will be replaced with tags specified in the request.

-If the replace request for an existing entity group doesn't contain any tags, the current tags will be deleted.
+* If the request doesn't contain any tags, the current tags will be deleted.

-Fields that are set to `null` are ignored by the server and are set to their default value.

-The replace request for an existing entity group doesn't affect the list of its member entities, since the internal identifier of the entity group remains the same.
+* The request does **not** change the list of members.
+* If the `expression` field is set to 'null' in the request, the expression will be deleted.

 ## Request